-One highly-publicized case of fentanyl being used with cocaine came in September when 26-year-old Mac Miller died from an overdose.
+One highly-publicized case of fentanyl being used came in September when 26-year-old Mac Miller died from an overdose.
 In November, the Los Angeles Coroner’s office announced that miller died from a combination of fentanyl, alcohol, and cocaine.

 The use of fentanyl in cocaine is becoming more and more popular.
 In New York City 2016, fentanyl was found in 37 percent of overdose deaths involving cocaine, up from 11 percent in 2015.
 Similarly in Connecticut in 2017, fentanyl was found in 63 percent of all accidental drug deaths with cocaine involved.

 When cocaine and alcohol are used together, it creates a different psychoactive substance in the body that is known as cocaethylene.
 The production of the substance occurs in the liver after consumption of both cocaine and alcohol.Its effects are similar to cocaine as it produces feelings of euphoria and excitement, but lasts three to five times as long.

 Cocaethylene is associated with seizures, liver damage, and decreased function in the immune system.
 When cocaethylene is present in the body it carries a 18- to 25-fold increase over cocaine alone in risk for immediate death.

 The combination of alcohol and cocaine generally tends to have major effects on heart rate, increases the risk of stroke, and can cause increased damage to the liver compared to just using cocaine or alcohol independently.